Leopold I, Holy Roman Emperor: Wars against France

 French expansion increasingly threatened the empire, especially the seizure of the strategic Duchy of Lorraine in 1670, followed by the 1672 Franco-Dutch War.
 By mid-June, the Dutch Republic teetered at the brink of destruction, which led Leopold to agree to an alliance with Brandenburg-Prussia and the Republic on 25 June.
 However, he was also facing a revolt in Hungary and viewed French conquests in the Rhineland a higher priority than helping the Dutch.
 His commander, Raimondo Montecuccoli, was ordered to remain on the defensive and avoid a direct conflict.
 Chaotic logistics made it impossible to maintain the troops and Brandenburg left the war in June 1673 under the Treaty of Vossem.

-An anti-French Quadruple Alliance was formed in August, consisting of the Dutch Republic, Spain, Emperor Leopold, and the Duke of Lorraine, while in May 1674, the Imperial Diet declared it an Imperial war.
+An anti-French Quadruple Alliance was formed in August, consisting of the Dutch Republic, Spain, Emperor Leopold and Charles IV, Duke of Lorraine, while in May 1674, the Imperial Diet declared it an Imperial war.
 The 1678 Treaty of Nijmegen is generally seen as a French victory, although the Alliance succeeded in limiting their gains.

-Almost immediately after the conclusion of peace Louis renewed his aggressions on the German frontier through the Réunions policy.
-Engaged in a serious struggle with the Ottoman Empire, the emperor was again slow to move, and although he joined the Association League against France in 1682 he was glad to make a truce at Regensburg two years later.
-The whole European position was now bound up with events in England, and the tension lasted until 1688, when William III of Orange won the English crown through the Glorious Revolution and Louis invaded Germany.
+Almost immediately after the conclusion of peace, Louis XIV renewed his aggressions on the German frontier through the Réunions policy.
+Engaged in a serious struggle with the Ottoman Empire, the emperor was again slow to move, and although he joined the Association League against France in 1682, he was glad to make a truce at Regensburg two years later.
+The whole European position was now bound up with events in England, and the tension lasted until 1688, when William III of England won the English crown through the Glorious Revolution and Louis invaded Germany.
 In May 1689, the Grand Alliance was formed, including the emperor, the kings of England, Spain and Denmark, the Elector of Brandenburg and others, and a fierce struggle against France was waged throughout almost the whole of Western Europe.
-In general the several campaigns were favourable to the allies, and in September 1697, England, Spain and the United Provinces made peace with France at the Treaty of Rijswijk.
+In general, the several campaigns were favourable to the allies, and in September 1697, England, Spain and the United Provinces made peace with France at the Treaty of Rijswijk.